PAYSKY-INC/Appium-Automation-Template/README.md

-<<<<<<< HEAD
-# Yalla Super App
+# Yalla Merchant App

 ## Project Description

-Yalla Super App is a comprehensive digital platform offering a suite of services used daily, such as money transfers, bill payments, and order requests.
+Yalla Merchant App is a comprehensive digital platform offering a suite of services used daily, such as money transfers, bill payments, and order requests.
 This multifunctional platform operates free of additional charges through the use of the Yalla Card, integrating various financial and entertainment services into one seamless experience.

 ## Getting Started